 4. The First Moves of Chess after the Correct Setting up of a Chess Board

 General Thoughts.
 First of all, it’s good to learn each move by itself.
-With adult learners you teach quickly, with very young learners you plan for more time with each practise exercise.
-And if you want to learn Chess by yourself go to authority resources only to not getting confused with contradicting information, at times.
+With adult learners you teach them quickly.
+Very young learners need more time to practise.
+If you want to learn Chess by yourself go to authority resources only to not getting confused with contradicting information, at times.

 First Moves With Pawns.
 After you’ll have set up the Chess board, just skip all the big Chess pieces and start playing with pawns only.
 On the moves of pawns please, consult Chess.com.
 In the right corner they’ve listed all languages in which they offer their input.
-Just one distinguishing note on pawns: While all other pieces might go back and forward all across the chess board, it’s only the pawns that are one-directional in their moves.
+Just one distinguishing note on pawns right here: While all other pieces may go back and forward all across the Chess board, it’s only the pawns that are one-directional in their moves.
 They only go forward.

 Include the Kings.
-After having practised sufficiently of all general moves of the pawns you may start introducing the kings alongside pawns.
-Then, practise the moves with pawns and kings.
+When you’ve practised all general moves of the pawns you may start introducing the kings alongside pawns.
+Then, practise the moves of pawns and kings at once.
 Here’s where a trainer explains the significance of “Chess”, which has to do with giving check.
 To make sure to teach the idea of giving check correctly rely on authority domains or friends familiar with the game.

 Learn More Moves.
 Since this is only an introductory article please, consult the pages that have specialized on the game for more details on the other Chess pieces.